Andrettin/Wyrmsun/readme.txt

 - Organic units now have personal names.
 - The goblin Glider is now an organic unit.
 - Gryphons now move greater distances during their random movement.
+- Added Bat, which functions as fauna for cave maps (graphics by b_o).
+- Added Bird, which functions as fauna for forest maps (graphics by b_o).

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).